Need to delete old Windows Server backups

 Generally, the backup drive has no drive letter.
 In that case, to use WBAdmin to delete full volume backup, you may need to manually assign a drive letter to the backup drive or run the command “Mountvol” to learn the volume GUID.
 As a backup program, WSB works in some ways, but it still has a long way to be perfect.
 Instead of worrying that the scheduled backup will fail someday, you can switch to more dedicated backup software which can let Windows Server Backup remove old backups automatically.

-Remarkable backup software for Windows Server
+Effective backup software for Windows Server to auto delete backups

 AOMEI Backupper Server provides 4 types of backup solution to back up your server and 5 different ways to automatically delete old backups.
 In addition, you can set an email notification to inform you if your backup is finished or failed.
 Unlike WSB, AOMEI Backupper allows you to have as many scheduled backup tasks followed by full/incremental/differential backups as you like.
 Seeing its intuitive interface, you will be pleased to use it for your backup tasks.
 Follow the guidance below to backup Windows Server with AOMEI Backupper: